Welcome to ITS•MARC by TLC, a leader in metadata since 1974

 What does BiblioFile do?

 BiblioFile is powerful, Unicode-based cataloging software for libraries that connects catalogers to resources.
-The source data comes from valid MARC sources, including book and AV suppliers, ITS.MARC, LC, OCLC, a consortium catalog, or your library's own catalog.
+The source data comes from valid MARC sources, such as ITS•MARC, Z39.50 target library databases, or your library's own database.
 The resources include built-in utilities, the Cataloger's Reference Shelf, online content, and tools the library has developed for itself over the years.
 See the feature list.

 What does BiblioFile look like?